 The site has the potential to provide up to 3,500 residential units (including 10% Part V and 15% social and affordable homes) and approximately 1 million sq. ft. of commercial development, as well as a school site and community and public open spaces.

-On 26 July 2019, NAMA invited interested parties, through an open market process, to subscribe for a majority 80% shareholding in a NAMA group entity which ultimately owns a development site located within the designated Poolbeg West Strategic Development Zone.
-The selection of a preferred bidder by NAMA is expected in Q1 2020.
+On 26 July 2019, NAMA invited interested parties, through an open market process, to subscribe for a majority 80% shareholding in a NAMA group entity which ultimately owns a development site located within the designated Poolbeg West SDZ.
+Second round submissions have been received and are currently being evaluated as part of the process to select a preferred bidder.

-5. Social housing
+7. Social housing

-NAMA has exceeded its social housing delivery target of 2,000 units.
-Up to end-June 2019, NAMA had identified 7,050 residential units as potentially suitable for social housing.
-Demand has been confirmed by local authorities for 2,729 of the units, of which 2,544 (93%) had been delivered or committed by end-June 2019.
+Up to end-March 2020, NAMA had identified 7,050 residential units as potentially suitable for social housing.
+Ireland's Local Authorities have confirmed demand for 2,729 social housing units, of which 2,614 (96%) had been delivered or committed by NAMA at the end-March 2019.
+This is in excess of NAMA's social housing delivery target of 2,000.